HOME > Sustainability > Governance:Corporate Governance

 ICT Strategy Dept.

-Industrial Business HQ.
+Innovation & Business Development HQ.

 NTN KOREA CO., LTD.

-ASEAN, Oceania, and West Asia Region
+ASEAN, Oceania & West Asia Region

-The appointment of Executive Officers
+Appointment of Executive Officers

-Flattening of the system and compensation
+Flattening of the hierarchy and compensation structure

-Introduction of ESG evaluation
+Adoption of ESG evaluation

 2006